 While there are a number of ways to compute market value, not every BPO agent uses all the tools available to an agent.
 A BPO agent might only consider the last 3 months of sold homes closest to the subject property.
 The agent might disregard location, condition, unique factors, and trends such as lower prices on active and pending listings.

 Here are the various types of short sale offer prices and why they are different:

 - List price for a short sale.
 This is the price the listing agent and the seller agree upon.
 It is used to entice an offer.
 It can be high; it can be low; it can be right on the money.

 - Local buyer's agent opinion of value.
 A neighborhood specialist is probably your second best bet for an honest opinion of market value.
 This agent will know the history and trends of home buying in that particular neighborhood.
-If this price is higher than a BPO value, whether you offer a price anywhere near this value is based largely in part on how badly you want the home and whether you face competing offers.
+If the local buyer's agent price is higher than a BPO value, whether you offer a price anywhere near this value depends on whether you face competing offers and how badly you want the home.

 - A local appraiser's opinion of market value.
 An appraisal will cost you between $300 and $500, on average, but a professional appraiser with experience appraising homes in that neighborhood should produce a valid opinion of value.
 Still, it is only one person's opinion.

-To answer your question about multiple purchase offers.
-You should talk with your lawyer about the pitfalls and legal drawbacks to writing multiple offers for a short sale when you cannot afford to buy them all.
+You should talk with your lawyer about the pitfalls and legal drawbacks to writing multiple purchase offers for a short sale when you cannot afford to buy them all.
 Generally, ethical agents discourage that practice unless the buyer discloses that fact in the offer.